Taiwan Railway Bento: Ingredients and distribution

-Although Taiwan Railway Bentos are primarily known for their pork chop and rice, they also contain a variety of side dishes, including braised eggs, dried tofu, pieces of dried white radish among others.
+Although Taiwan Railway Bentos are primarily known for their pork chop and rice, they also contain a variety of side dishes, including braised eggs, dried tofu, and pieces of dried white radish.

 Taiwan Railway has established five catering zones at Songshan, Taipei, Taichung, Kaohsiung, and Hualien railway stations, where staff members of the TRA hand over mealboxes to car attendants for on-board distribution.
 During meal times (11:00-13:00 and 17:00–19:00), car attendants walk down the aisle of the train with a trolley, asking if there are passengers who would like a bento in Mandarin and Hokkien.

 The containers were originally made of stainless steel, which were returned and washed after the contents had been consumed.
 However, due to exceedingly high costs and low return rates (passengers bringing the steel boxes home without permission), the administration now uses disposable paper boxes.

 Railroad Bento Festival

 The first Formosa Railroad Bento Festival was set to take place from July 17 to 20, 2015.